isomerpages/moe-yiochukangsec/pages/From Ideas to Action (FITA).md

     <div class="masthead" id="distinct-fita">
         <h2>A multidisciplinary STEM programme</h2>
     </div>
-    <p>From Ideas To Action (F.I.T.A.) is a multidisciplinary <i>Science, Technology, Engineering and Mathematics (STEM)</i> programme designed to allow students to synthesize knowledge across four subject disciplines, viz. <a target="_blank" href="/our-curriculum/Academic-Programmes/Humanities/">Humanities</a>, <a target="_blank" href="/our-curriculum/Academic-Programmes/Design-and-Enterprise/">Design &amp; Technology</a>, <a target="_blank" href="">Mathematics</a> and <a target="" href="">Science</a>, and apply it to real-life situations.
+	<p><strong>From Ideas To Action (F.I.T.A.)</strong> is a multidisciplinary <i>Science, Technology, Engineering and Mathematics (STEM)</i> programme designed to allow students to synthesize knowledge across four subject disciplines, viz. <a target="_blank" href="/our-curriculum/Academic-Programmes/Humanities/">Humanities</a>, <a target="_blank" href="/our-curriculum/Academic-Programmes/Design-and-Enterprise/">Design &amp; Technology</a>, <a target="_blank" href="">Mathematics</a> and <a target="" href="">Science</a>, and apply it to real-life situations.
 The philosophy underpinning the F.I.T.A. curriculum is that technological advancement and discovery in the real world rely on close collaboration between researchers, mathematicians, engineers, and innovators.</p>
     <figure>
         <img alt="A sample of student's work" src="https://staging-lite.d3o5f2eggdqz6.amplifyapp.com/images/Our%20Curriculum/Distinctive%20Programmes/fita_student_work_sample.jpg">
         <figcaption>Sample of Student's Work</figcaption>